 We’ve all done that.
-I’ll bet you’ve done that hundreds of times in your life.
+I’ll bet you’ve done that a hundred times in your life.
 When you think about it, you were in front of others, taking your time to deliver some information (a joke), and when you go the most important part (the punchline), you delivered it with care in just the right way for maximum effect (laughter and thundering applause).

 Am I right?
 I know I am.
 Congratulations…you’re an online teacher! 😎